awoniyimuyiwa/muyiwa_todo_app/README.md

-# Todo App
+# Todo API

-> API for managing todo tasks built with ASP.NET core.
+> API for managing todo tasks
 * Can be integrated with an openid enabled authorization server.
 * Has api endpoints with cookie authentication and csrf protection for SPAs.
 * Has api endpoints with JWT bearer authorization and no csrf protection for native clients and servers.